anhtran95/FinanceTracker/README.md

-"# FinanceTracker"
+# FinanceTracker
-"<p> An application that tracks your spending, expenses, create financial goals and show progress</p>"
+<p> An application that tracks your spending, expenses, create financial goals and show progress</p>